Personality psychologists have divided human personality into five main dimensions. These core dimensions are:

 - Emotional stability

-A lot of research has been done to figure out which dimension is better in predicting the employee’s satisfaction and performance at work.
+A lot of research has been done to figure out which dimension is better in predicting an employee’s satisfaction and performance at work.
 After extensive research, there is an agreement in the scientific community that it is conscientiousness.

 A conscientious individual tends towards achievement, orderliness, self-discipline, and self-efficacy.

-Supportive evidence for conscientiousness
+Supportive Evidence for Conscientiousness

 Proceedings of the National Academy of Science takes an in-depth look into what makes conscientious people the easiest predictors of job performance.
 The forthcoming research also examines why the conclusion might be untrue.

-Michael Wilmot led a team of scientists at the University of Toronto and conducted a thorough analysis of ninety-two studies.
+Michael Wilmot led a team of scientists at the University of Toronto and conducted a thorough analysis of 92 studies.
 The aim was to explore the connection between the personality trait and different occupational variables such as job satisfaction, procrastination, competence on the job, burnout, adaptability, organization, etc.

 Scientists found strong evidence to support the claim that the trait is highly predictive when it comes to job performance.